andujiuba/Performance_Testing/README.md

-how to make app highly available? using multiple avalablity zones diffreent regions have different vpcS LOAD BALANCERS
+how to make app highly available? using multiple avalablity zones diffreent regions have different vpcS LOAD BALANCERS different types of testing, spike, soak, load

 ## Download and Install Java